 Overview

-To easily run simulations in the cloud, DSim Cloud synchronizes all files, recursively, within the local root origin (the directory where mdc initialize command was executed) to the remote compute within the /remote/work directory.
+command was executed) to the remote compute within the /remote/work directory.
 To provide a seamless user experience, this synchronization is done automatically for the user in a performance-friendly manner.
 For example, after initialization of a new workspace, only files that have changed are re-uploaded to the remote compute.

-directory of the local root origin.
+The user has control over which files are synchronized by modifying the mdc_ignore file contained within the local root origin.
 By default, waveform DBs, downloaded files and a few other file patterns outlined later in this article are ignored.

 The synchronization operation occurs at the following commands:

-initialize
+mdc initialize

-list
+mdc list

-dsim
+mdc dsim

-dvhcom
+mdc dvhcom

-dvlcom
+mdc dvlcom

-dlib
+mdc dlib

-See below sections of this article for additional details on the functionality invoked at each of the above steps.
+See the below sections of this article for additional details on the functionality invoked at each of the above steps.

 The output is similar to the message below.